jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Applying any of the here described tree-reductions (or "simplifications" for that matter) requires a bit of careful planning concerning which nodes will be named and which nodes will be dropped.
-This, however, pays off in terms of speed and a considerably simplified abtract-syntax-tree generation stage, because most of the unnecessary structure of concrete-syntax-trees has already been eliminated at the parsing stage.
+This, however, pays off in terms of speed and a considerably simplified abstract-syntax-tree generation stage, because most of the unnecessary structure of concrete-syntax-trees has already been eliminated at the parsing stage.